Department of Physical Therapy – Full-time Faculty Position

 Rank: Professorial appointment (assistant or associate) on tenure track or non-tenure track

-The College of Health Professions at the University of Arkansas for Medical Sciences (UAMS) seeks applicants for two full-time faculty positions in our new Department of Physical Therapy, which is located at the UAMS Northwest Campus in Fayetteville, Arkansas.
-This is an exciting opportunity for creative, resourceful individuals to help develop an innovative new program that enjoys strong institutional and community support, exceptional facilities and a small class size.
-Faculty positions are 12-month tenure-track positions at the assistant or associate professor rank, beginning spring/summer 2017.
+The College of Health Professions at the University of Arkansas for Medical Sciences (UAMS) seeks applicants for one full-time faculty position in our new Department of Physical Therapy, which is located at the UAMS Northwest Campus in Fayetteville, Arkansas.
+This is an exciting opportunity for creative, resourceful individuals to join an innovative new program that enjoys strong institutional and community support, exceptional facilities and a small class size.
+Faculty positions are 12-month tenure-track positions at the assistant or associate professor rank, beginning summer 2018.
 Salary and academic rank are commensurate with qualifications and college promotion and tenure criteria.

 - Doctoral degree, either (i) post-professional or (ii) DPT with advanced clinical specialization;